-The RNC Program incentive tables can be found in Appendix A.
+The RNC Program incentive tables can be found in Appendix A: Residential Incentives (including Enhancements).

 The incentives include a base incentive determined by building type, plus a performance-based incentive calculated using the incremental annual MMBtu saved as compared to the calculated annual usage of the baseline, reference home defined by the applicable energy code.
 For all but MFHR and MFNC utilizing the ASHRAE pathway, the applicable code is IECC.
 For MFHR and MFNC utilizing the ASHRAE pathway, the applicable code is ASHRAE 90.1.
 The IECC code reference home is a UDRH utilized in the rating software to compare the rated home to a home of the same dimensions, but with components meeting the applicable IECC code as determined by the date of the project's building permit.
-The ASHRAE reference building is incorporated in the
+The ASHRAE reference building is incorporated in the EPA-approved rating software.
+The building component values used in the UDRH are included in the NJ Protocols to Measure Resource Savings.